 The classic Greek island beauty that is Corfu has long drawn mariners, conquerors and artists to its shores.

-Corfu today: this diverse destination in the Ionian Sea captures the hearts of travellers from around the world.
-Here you can relax on sandy beaches, swim in gin-clear seas, stroll through a fascinating Old Town, admire historical sites, visit museums, hike across forested hills, walk around traditional villages and indulge in hearty local dishes.
-The Venetians, French and English all ruled over the island and their legacy can be clearly seen in the island’s architecture, cultural attractions and gastronomy.
+This diverse destination in the Ionian Sea captures the hearts of travellers from around the world.
+You can relax on sandy beaches, swim in gin-clear seas, stroll through a fascinating Old Town, admire historical sites, visit museums, hike across forested hills, walk around traditional villages and indulge in hearty local dishes.
+The Venetians, French and English all ruled over the island and their legacy can be seen in the island’s architecture, cultural attractions and gastronomy.

 Families adore the island for the warm hospitality shown by locals, couples for its romantic capital and solo travellers for its breathtakingly beautiful landscapes and activities on offer.